JimmyKakanis/upstander-v4/README.md

 4. Paste the contents into the editor in the Firebase Console and click **Publish**.

-## Development Workflow & Testing

-**IMPORTANT:** All testing for this project is conducted on the live Vercel deployment, which is automatically updated when changes are pushed to the `main` branch on GitHub.
-The local development server (`npm run dev`) is not the primary environment for testing.

-This means that for any code changes to be tested, they must be committed and pushed to GitHub.

 ### Important Notes for Developers

 *   **Firestore Composite Indexes:** When adding or modifying queries in the application (e.g., in the admin dashboard) that involve multiple `where` clauses or a combination of `where` and `orderBy`, Firestore may require a composite index.
 If a query fails, check the browser's developer console for an error message from Firestore that includes a direct link to create the necessary index in the Firebase Console.